OfekShochat/0xA2_chessengine/README.md

 also known by MCαβ (monte carlo alpha beta, see https://www.chessprogramming.org/MC%CE%B1%CE%B2)

 # is this like allie chess? #
-I dont know. they say its a hybrid search that uses alpha beta search and monte carlo and it uses the lc0 backend. so I make my own backend (for now only with tensorflow with cppflow project but it is slow so maybe Ill use it too); and it doesnt specify if its the mcαβ.
+I dont know. they say its a hybrid search that uses alpha beta search and monte carlo and it uses the lc0 backend. so I make my own backend (for now only with tensorflow and the  cppflow project but it is slow so maybe Ill use it too); and it doesnt specify if its the mcαβ.

 ## current workings ##
 1. convert my hdh5 keras files to pb tensorflow files. if you know how to do this on tensorflow 2.x let me know on issues!